Southern Football Netball League: History

-The South East Suburban Football League was formed in 1963 as a merger of the Caulfield Oakleigh District Football League with the East Suburban Football League after a number of its clubs moved to the Croydon Ferntree Gully FL (now Eastern Football League).
+The South East Suburban Football League was formed in 1963 as a merger of the Caulfield Oakleigh District Football League with the Eastern Suburban Football League after a number of its clubs moved to the Croydon Ferntree Gully FL (now Eastern Football League).

 When the Federal Football League folded at the end of 1981, the SESFL had twenty clubs.
 After the addition of all but one of the Federal clubs for 1982, the league had a 16 team A grade, and a 12 team B grade competition.
 The league twice tried 3 divisions but the idea was later dropped as clubs left or folded.

 In a major project in 1991, the league underwent a major revamp of its administration and opted to employ a full-time administrator and staff to manage the league's affairs.
 The League's administration along with its member clubs undertook a far-reaching corporate planning programme to map out future directions and objectives.
 The extra manpower allowed the elevation of League and club standards and the improved marketability of attracting the corporate sponsorship that modern football now required to keep the organisation afloat.
 Much of this work was completed by early 1992 and it was decided that a new name would be required to flow on from the work already achieved.
 The Southern Football League was adopted to show that a new professionalism was running football in the southern suburbs.

-The league had another major change in 1993, when it absorbed the Eastern Suburbs Churches Football Association (ESCFA).
+The league had another major change in 1993, when it absorbed the Eastern Suburban Churches Football Association (ESCFA).
 The newly merged league began in 1993 with around 50 clubs playing 5 divisions, though this had dropped to 28 clubs in 3 divisions by 2002 due to clubs folding, merging, or moving to other competitions.